 It Always Catches Up With You

 Tiger is the product of his environment.
 Although he is massively talented, his actions caught up with him just like they would anyone else.
-Fame, wealth, and notoriety are not shields against the way human beings will react when they are betrayed.
+Fame, wealth, and notoriety are not shields against the way human beings will react when they are betrayed with sexual addictions.

 In my own personal case, I had a father who bragged about his infidelity.
 He would do this in front of me as a child, while also demonstrating absolutely zero affection or intimacy toward my mother.
 When it came to sexual feelings, I was like a dog hearing a whistle.
 I had no idea how to appropriately express love, affection, or intimacy.
 For me, it was purely physical – and I lost two wives because I didn’t understand what I was doing or why.